zainengineer/xdebug_install_test/README.md

 if dbgpClient listens properly but IDE does not check if issue is limited to web interface, in that case issue might be Servers setting of PHPStorm

+in PHPStorm to debug check `Break at first line in PHP Scripts` and disable `Ignore external connections through unregistered server configuration`

 ### Misc

     # PHPStorm remote call plugin https://plugins.jetbrains.com/plugin/6027-remote-call